 After this, many from Israel began to defect to Judah when they saw that God was with Asa.
 This caused Baasha, King of Israel, to fortify the city of Ramah to prevent further defections from Israel.
 In response Asa hired Ben-Hadad from Damascus in Aram to help Judah fight against Israel.
 This act angered God because Asa did not put his trust in God.

 God sent a Prophet to speak to Asa about God’s displeasure, and Asa put the Prophet in prison.
 As a result of Asa’s response, God caused Asa’s feet to become diseased severely; but Asa did not seek God for help.
-Rather he sought his physicians.
+Rather he only sought his physicians.

 Asa’s life demonstrates that God wants our loyalty for our entire lives, not just for a period of time.
 The Bible says that when a righteous man turns from his righteousness, God will not remember his righteous acts.
 God will judge us on how we finish our lives.
 Our lives must end in obedience to God if we want to go to Heaven.